Linux/Unix internals: x86_64 CFLAGS/CXXFLAGS

 Ubuntu’s GCC configure-time flags begin here.

-Ubuntu’s LLVM configure-time flags are here.
+Ubuntu’s LLVM configure-time flags can be found here.

 Void